HBalable/atd-apprentice-module-summaries/unit_11_linux.md

 Desktop  Downloads  hasans_file.txt  my_folder
 ```

+Linux also comes with another compression tool, called *bzip2*, which is used in the same way as *gzip*, but uses more complex algorithms, meaning that it can take a little longer to compress/uncompress data, but can also reduce it to a smaller size than is possible with *gzip*. *bunzip2* works in the same way as gunzip for uncompressing files.
+The conventional file extentions for files compressed with *bzip2* are .bz and .bz2.

 #### Archival

 Archives combines multiple individual files into one single file.
 This could be useful if you wanted to compress this data together, as you would only have to compress this one file, which, depending on the algorithms used, might even be more time efficient than compressing them seperately.
 The standard UNIX utility for this is *tar* (short for tape-archive).
 In Linux there is a GNU rewrite which replaces this, also called *tar*.